How to Clean and Lubricate a Chain

-Chain cleaning is an essential part of bike maintenance.
-It extends the life of your whole drivetrain and greatly improves shifting and overall drivetrain function.
+Chain cleaning is an essential part of bike maintenance, extending the life of your whole drivetrain and greatly improving shifting and overall drivetrain function.
 This repair help article will walk you through each step of cleaning and lubing a drivetrain.

-The first tip to getting a clean chain is to use a degreaser.
-Bicycle specific degreaser is formulated to cut through the thick build-up of grime and oil usually found on most bicycle chains.
+The key to getting a clean chain is to use a degreaser (such as Park Tool CB-4).
+Bicycle-specific degreaser is formulated to cut through the thick buildup of grime and oil usually found on well-used bicycle chains.

 Chain Cleaning Process

-Fill the chain cleaner with solvent to the fill line marked on the body of the CM-5.2 or CM-25.
+Fill the chain cleaner with solvent to the fill line marked on the body of the CM-5.3 or CM-25.

 Once your chain cleaner is filled with solvent, begin turning the cranks of your bicycle backwards for at least thirty revolutions.